Senior year is a time for making memories and gearing up for your college adventures. But no lie: It's a lot to juggle.

 Document day.
 Make sure all your target schools are getting your test scores and high school transcripts.
 Mail out any applications for colleges with November deadlines.

 Watch application deadlines.
-Regular admissions are typically due January 1.
+Regular decision applications and rolling admission applications are typically due January 1.
 Make sure any outstanding applications are finished soon.

 Make a decision.
 Get good news from your Early Decision school?
 Evaluate the offer – Early Decision is binding, but you can be released from it if they didn’t give you enough aid.